-A withdrawal from the University is defined as dropping all registered courses or failure to enroll each semester prior to completing all requirements for graduation.
-To withdraw from the University at any time other than the close of the semester, students are required to consult their academic advisor and the Financial Aid Office, complete the University's withdrawal procedure with the Office of the Registrar, and obtain official written notification of withdrawal.
+A withdrawal from the University is defined as dropping all registered courses or failure to enroll each semester prior to completing all requirements for graduation unless the student is on an officially documented leave of absence.
+To withdraw from the University, students are required to consult their academic advisor and the Financial Aid Office, complete the University's withdrawal procedure with the Office of the Registrar, and obtain official written notification of withdrawal.
 Discontinuation of class attendance or notification to an instructor of withdrawal does not constitute an official withdrawal from the University.
-Any student who completes the withdrawal procedure will be assigned a grade of withdrawal (W), withdrawal passing (WP), or withdrawal failing (WF) as stated in the University's add\drop course change policy.
-Refunds will be made in accordance with the University's refund policy.
+Any student who completes the withdrawal procedure will be assigned a grade of withdrawal (W), withdrawal passing (WP), or withdrawal failing (WF) as stated in the University's refund policy.
 In instances where the University's withdrawal procedure is not completed, students will be responsible for the full payment of their accounts.